chrischiuowo/gulp-template/README.md

 # Gulp4 Template

-This is a Gulp 4 project template designed to streamline development with support for Pug, SCSS, TailwindCSS, and TypeScript.
+This is a Gulp 4 project template designed to streamline development with support for Pug, Scss, TailwindCSS, and TypeScript.
 It also includes image optimization capabilities.

 ## 📦 Compilation